-□ Plan it! □ Pace it! □ Identify and use preferred learning styles! □ Prepare your bodies! □ Prepare your minds! □ Find a place - somewhere that's quiet!
-These revision tips allow you to make the most of the time you spectrum you how to plan so you get to be a fantastic success in your exam your favourite TV programmes, go out and stay sane.
-Be a success candidate! inations, and still watch ☐ Find the best learning style for you. ☐ Find the best place to revise.
-NORTH THE PROPERTY OF THE PROP ☐ Practise jotting down answers and making essay plans. ☐ Practise writing against the clock (within the allocated time) using g past exam papers. ☐ Check that you have really answered the question and have not strayed off the point. ☐ Familiarise yourself with past papers (question types, mark allocation etc.).
-ARE YOU READY ☐ Make a timetable for revising.
-EXAMS? ☐ Carefully select the topics you are going to revise. $\hfill \Box$ Use good quality notes and refine them further, if possible, into transfer them on to index cards. lists or diagrams and ☐ Keep in touch with other students and practise your academic w modules.
-It's a good idea to form study groups as you can use the to clarify points you don't understand.
+□ Plan it!

+- Pace it!

+- □ Identify and use preferred learning styles!

+- □ Prepare your bodies!
+Prepare your minds!

+- □ Find a place somewhere that's quiet!

+These revision tips allow you to make the most of the time you spend revising.
+They show you how to plan so you get to be a fantastic success in your examinations, and still watch your favourite TV programmes, go out and stay sane.
+Be a successful examination candidate!

+Find the best learning style for you.

+Find the best place to revise.

+Practise jotting down answers and making essay plans.

+Practise writing against the clock (within the allocated time) using past exam papers.

+Check that you have really answered the question and have not strayed off the point.

+Familiarise yourself with past papers (question types, mark allocation etc.).

+Make a timetable for revising.

+Carefully select the topics you are going to revise.

+Use good quality notes and refine them further, if possible, into lists or diagrams and transfer them on to index cards.

+Keep in touch with other students and practise your academic writing skills in your other modules.
+It's a good idea to form study groups as you can use these to clarify points you don't understand.

-☐ Practise your handwriting - make sure it's neat and legible
+Practise your handwriting - make sure it's neat and legible